How do I contact the Illinois Department of Financial & Professional Regulation (IDFPR)?

 Will they grade my exam at the testing center?
 How long do I have to wait to get my score?

 Your test will be scored immediately after you finish the exam.
 If you pass the exam, your pass score report will simply state “PASS.”
 If you fail the exam, your score report will give you a number grade and will indicate how well you did in each of the major content areas of the exam.
-The major content area of the exam are in the Candidate Handbook at www.goAmp.com.
+The major content areas of the exam are in the Candidate Handbook at www.goAmp.com.

 If I cancel my test appointment, will they still charge me the $46?